cheatham1/SoftwareBook/analyses.md

 Only leptonic decays are considered in Histogram Analyser.
 The $$WW$$ process will thus be seen in the electron-electron (ee), muon-muon (mm) and electron-muon (em) channel.

-Final states with leptons and missing energy are typical for many new physics models ([supersymmetry](https://home.cern/about/physics/supersymmetry) is a classic example) but also for many Standard Model processes.
+Final states with leptons and missing  are typical for many new physics models ([supersymmetry](https://home.cern/about/physics/supersymmetry) is a classic example) but also for many Standard Model processes.

-Understanding the Standard Model processes possessing multiple leptons and missing energy is crucial in the quest to discover or rule out these models.
+Understanding the Standard Model processes possessing multiple leptons and missing transverse momentum is crucial in the quest to discover or rule out these models.

 <img src="./EventDisplays/fig_08.jpg" width="400" />